srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. At the Cloud Shell command prompt, to create and then move into a new directory, enter the following commands:

     ```sh
+    # ensure the current directory is the user's home directory
+    cd ~

     # make a directory named "certificates"
     mkdir certificates